 For some, the best time to think about settling down is in your late 20s, when different parts of your life are likely to start making more sense and you feel more stable.

 From a neurological standpoint, Kelsey Torgerson, a licensed clinical social worker, says that waiting until your brain has fully developed (at age 25) is important.
 “I believe it’s best to wait until this marker,” she says.
 “It’s also important to experience stressors with your partner that you overcome, so if you have a high school sweetheart, you should see how you two handle college, long distance, studying abroad, or getting two jobs.
-You want to know that you have the conflict-management strategies in place for a healthy, successful marriage down the road.”
+You want to know that you have the conflict management strategies in place for a healthy, successful marriage down the road.”

-But if you are looking for an exact number to hit before walking down the aisle, Weena Cullins, a licensed marriage and family therapist and relationship expert who specializes in premarital and relationship counseling, has an answer: “In my clinical experience, I’ve found that the best age to get married for women in the U.S. is 28,” she says.
+But if you are looking for an exact number to hit before walking down the aisle, Weena Cullins, a licensed marriage, relationship, and family therapist who specializes in premarital and relationship counseling, has an answer: “In my clinical experience, I’ve found that the best age to get married for women in the U.S. is 28,” she says.
 How she got that number?
 “At age 28, my soon-to-be-brides exhibit self-awareness and confidence in their choice of a mate.
 Most 28-year-olds have had the time to successfully explore who they are on a personal and professional level, discover the qualities they desire most in a life partner, and learn from mistakes they made in previous relationships.
-You’ve had time to get settled in a career, experience college and graduate school if that’s your preferred path, or simply live independently before combining your life.”
+You’ve had time to get settled in a career, experience college, and graduate school if that’s your preferred path, or simply live independently before combining your life.”

 Cullins also says that 28-year-old women who are interested in starting a family also have a healthy level of readiness for becoming pregnant without feeling too much anxiety about their biological clock.